 Vietnam for All!

-Vietnam is a country with a tragic history of colonialism and war that led to reunification.
+Vietnam is a country with a tragic history of colonialism and war that only a few decades ago led to its reunification and now Vietnam accessible to travelers, at least in part.

 It is a country rich in natural beauty and with some of the largest and most frenetic megacities in Asia.